Answered By: Lisa Louis

 A Community User's Card is valid for one year and can be purchased for $10 dollars at the Circulation Desk.
 To obtain a Community User card, a valid Driver's License or State ID are required.

-Community users cannot be logged in to computers in Computer Lab 1 or 2, nor do they receive Interlibrary Loan privileges.
+Community users cannot be logged in to computers in Computer Lab 1, nor do they receive Interlibrary Loan privileges.
 Community users do not have access to the library's group study rooms.

 Contact Us